kyma-project/kyma/docs/kyma/04-08-update.md

       kyma version
       ```

    2. Provide the same version of the current cluster to the upgrade command.
 Provide also an image name and a tag so that Kyma CLI will build a Docker image with your local changes and push it to the registry.
 It will also trigger the update process.
-If you have changes for the overrides or the components list, you can also pass them using `-o` and `-c` flags.
+If you have changes for the overrides or the components list, you can also pass them using the `-o` and `-c` flags.

       ```bash
       kyma upgrade -s {VERSION} --source-image {IMAGE_NAME}:{IMAGE_TAG}